openequella/openequella.github.io/guides/IntegrationInterfaceGuide.md

    * Automatic creation of local users if they do not exist at the time of login.

 ## Integration hook URL
 The integration hook URL comprises several parameters that include methods, actions, URLs and authentication.
-These parameters allow complete access to EQUELLA pages from an integration and provide a means for performing tasks in the EQUELLA Digital Repository.
+These parameters allow complete access to openEQUELLA pages from an integration and provide a means for performing tasks in the openEQUELLA Digital Repository.

 ## Integration hook actions

-An integration must forward to your EQUELLA institution with ‘signon.do’ appended to the hosting server URL where a selection session will be started.
-All selection sessions provide a means for performing tasks in the EQUELLA Digital Repository that result in the selection of an item or attachment by the user.
+An integration must forward to your openEQUELLA institution with ‘signon.do’ appended to the hosting server URL where a selection session will be started.
+All selection sessions provide a means for performing tasks in the openEQUELLA Digital Repository that result in the selection of an item or attachment by the user.

 As an example the following URL:
 ‘<http://equella.myinstitute.edu/institution/logon.do>’